watmough/Advent-of-Code-2017/README.md

 ### Day 7 - Recursive Circus

+Rank: 6625 / 5791

-This has now been cleaned up significantly.
+Notes: This has now been cleaned up significantly.
 The input data is filtered and massaged, which is cheap and simplifies parsing.
 I have also broken out the fixing up of the nodes into a tree out into a separate piece of code.